rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 ## Some words about RsyncGUI

 RsyncGUI is not developed to be an easy synchronize and backup tool.
-The main purpose is to ease the use of `rsync` and synchronize files on your Mac to remote FreeBSD and Linux servers.
+The main purpose is to ease the use of rsync and synchronize files on your Mac to remote FreeBSD and Linux servers.
 And of course restore files from remote servers.
-The UI might also be difficult to understand or complex if you don't know what `rsync` is.
-It is not required to know `rsync` but it will ease the use and understanding of RsyncGUI.
+The UI might also be difficult to understand or complex if you don't know what rsync is.
+It is not required to know rsync but it will ease the use and understanding of RsyncGUI.
 But it is though, possible to use RsyncGUI by just adding a source and remote backup catalog using default parameters.

 If your plan is to use RsyncGUI as your main tool for backup of files, please investigate and understand the limits of it.
 RsyncGUI is quite powerful, but it is might not the primary backup tool for the average user of macOS.

 ## Old version of rsync

-The default version of `rsync` in macOS is old (version 2.6.9, [protocol](https://rsync.samba.org/how-rsync-works.html) version 29).
+The default version of rsync in macOS is old (version 2.6.9, [protocol](https://rsync.samba.org/how-rsync-works.html) version 29).
 Version [2.6.9](https://download.samba.org/pub/rsync/src/rsync-2.6.9-NEWS) was released in nov 2006.
 The current release of rsync is version [3.1.3](https://download.samba.org/pub/rsync/src/rsync-3.1.3-NEWS) protocol 31 released 28 January 2018.

 Utilizing **snapshots** in RsyncGUI is **not possible** due a bug in default version version 2.6.9 of rsync.
-It is not allowed because of the macOS sandbox, to execute an updated version of rsync in e.g `/usr/local/bin`.
+It is not allowed because of the macOS sandbox, to execute an updated version of rsync in e.g /usr/local/bin.
 Utilizing **scheduled** task is also not implemented in RsyncGUI.

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).